jojolebarjos/gba-cartridge/README.md

  * On `~CS` rising-edge, the transaction is done.

 Note that ROM data is 16-bits, hence data is aligned on 2-bytes steps.
-This means the implicit first bit of the address is always 0 (i.e. A0-A23 is the address divided by 2).
+This means the implicit least-significant bit of the address is always 0 (i.e. A0-A23 is the address divided by 2).

 Therefore, a simple read-only GamePak ROM does not use `PHI`, `~WR`, `~CS2` and `IRQ`.